-RECORD all pertinent information on Form 21: Public Notification Log

-EVACUATION ALL CLEAR
+FORM 18: ALL CLEAR SCRIPTS

 My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
 It is now safe for you to return to your (residence / business).

-Once you have returned to your (residence / business), please do the following:

-- · ventilate your building by opening all windows and outside doors - turn on fans, furnaces and furnace circulating fans - once completely ventilated, return all heating ventilating and other equipment to normal at.

-Please keep any itemized receipts of expenses that you may have incurred as a result of this evacuation.
+Once you have returned to your (residence / business), please do the following: ventilate your building by opening all windows and outside doors turn on fans, furnaces and furnace circulating fans once completely ventilated, return all heating ventilating and other equipment to normal Please keep any itemized receipts of expenses that you may have incurred as a result of this evacuation.
 A Canadian Natural representative will contact you as soon as possible to discuss the status of recovery, reimbursement if applicable and if you require any further assistance.

-If you have any questions or concerns in the meantime, please contact our area Landman:
+If you have any questions or concerns in the meantime, please contact our area Landman: at Thank you.
+SHELTER-IN-PLACE ALL CLEAR SHELTER-IN-PLACE ALL CLEAR My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
+It is now safe for you to return to normal activities.

-Thank you.

-SHELTER-IN-PLACE ALL CLEAR

 My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
+It is My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
 It is now safe for you to return to normal activities.

-Please remember to:

-- turn on fans, furnaces and furnace circulating fans - return all heating ventilating and other equipment to normal at.

-Please keep any itemized receipts of expenses that you may have incurred as a result of this evacuation.
-A Canadian Natural representative will contact you as soon as possible to discuss the status of recovery, reimbursement if applicable and if you require any further assistance.

-If you have any questions or concerns in the meantime, please contact our area Landman:

-Thank you.
+My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
+It is now safe for you to return to normal activities.
+Please remember to: My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
+It is now safe for you to return to normal activities.
+Please remember to: • turn on fans, furnaces and furnace circulating fans My name is (your name) and I am calling on behalf of Canadian Natural to inform you that the operational issues at our nearby facility located at have been resolved.
+It is now safe for you to return to normal activities.
+Please remember to: • turn on fans, furnaces and furnace circulating fans • return all heating ventilating and other equipment to normal Please keep any itemized receipts of expenses that you may have incurred as a result of this evacuation.
+A Canadian Natural representative will contact you as soon as possible to discuss the